 We are constantly reminded of the pearls of wisdom found in the stories and examples of people found in the Quran; in this case, the narratives and stories of women.
-Our holy book serves as a universal manual for moral guidance and historically relevant accounts.
-All the women mentioned in the Quran are represented not only in the historical realm but also in light of certain lessons to be gained by humanity.
+Our Holy book serves as a universal manual for moral guidance and historically relevant accounts.
+All the women mentioned in Quran Kareem are represented not only in the historical realm but also in light of certain lessons to be gained by humanity.
 Some are depicted as role models while others are condemned for their actions.

 The approximate number of women to have been mentioned in the Holy Quran is twenty-four.
-In His book, Allah (SWT) talks about pious women who dedicated their lives to Allah (SWT) and submitted to Him wholeheartedly so people from every time and era, can look upon them and learn from their exemplary characters.
+In His book, Allah (SWT) talks about pious women who dedicated their lives to Allah (SWT) and submitted to Him wholeheartedly.
+So, people from every time and era can look upon them and learn from their exemplary characters.
 However, Allah (SWT) also means to warn His believers by mentioning those women who disobeyed Him, refused to believe, and suffered the consequences of their actions.

-This article will seek to highlight six of the most prominent female characters in the Quran and delve deeper into their characters and the roles they played.
+This article will seek to highlight six of the most prominent female characters in the Holy Quran and delve deeper into their characters and the roles they played.
 Their lives serve as timeless lessons for all of us, so let us take a closer look:

-Hawaa stands for human equality, in all respects.
+Amma Hawwa(RA) stands for human equality, in all respects.
 Her character also highlights the significance of repentance and gives hope to those who fall in sin and think they can never make amends.
 There is always hope for those who repent constantly and ask for Allah’s (SWT) forgiveness, for He will surely listen.

 She is the only woman who has been mentioned in the the Holy Quran by her first given name.
 She stands for everything that is virtuous and pure and holds an esteemed position in Islam.
 Allah (SWT) named a whole surah after her in His Holy book, which is a magnificent honor in itself.

-Maryam (AS) held an inherent link with Allah (SWT) ever since childhood.
-Upon her maturity, Maryam (AS) was visited by an angel who gave her glad tidings of being blessed with an offspring, even though she had never been touched by a man.
-She gave birth to our Prophet, Hazrat Issa (AS) and died a few years after her son’s death.
+Hazrat Maryam (AS) held an inherent link with Allah (SWT) ever since childhood.
+Upon her maturity, Hazrat Maryam (AS) was visited by an angel who gave her glad tidings of being blessed with an offspring, even though she had never been touched by a man.
+She gave birth to our Prophet, Hazrat Issa (AS) and died a few years after Hazrat Isa's soul was lifted up by Allah(SWT).
 She has been exalted amongst all women in Islam for her chastity and purity, for she always stood strong and had undying faith in Allah (SWT).

 She gave birth to Hazrat Musa (AS) during the dangerous reign of the Pharaoh Rameses, who decreed the killing of all male Hebrew infants in the land.
 Hazrat Musa’s mother was addressed by Allah (SWT) through a ‘wahi’(a direct message from Allah SWT)), where she was instructed to have faith in His plans and cast him in the river so Hazrat Musa (AS) may live.